Shadows of Steel: Environmental Injustice and Marginalized Communities in Pittsburgh, 1945-1980.

 Author Biography:

 My name is Joey Craska.
-I am an undergrad student majoring in The Law, Technology and Culture at New Jersey Institute of Technology.
+I am an undergraduate student majoring in Law, Technology and Culture at New Jersey Institute of Technology.
 I grew up with my four siblings in the suburbs of Pittsburgh, Pennsylvania.
-It was very common for us to visit the city and take in the many great attractions the city has to offer.
-My father grew up in the city of Greenfield, which is located directly in the city of Pittsburgh.
-His father worked at these steel mills located throguhout the city.
-Pittsburgh is the city that I call home.
+It was very common for us to visit Downtown Pittsburgh and experience its many great attractions.
+My father grew up in the city of Greenfield, which is located within a mile of the former Jones and Laughlin steel mill.
+I have had many family members work at steel mills throughout Pittsburgh during the times of their operation.

 Final Report: